nocomplexity/codeaudit/README.md

 Python Code Audit - A modern Python source code analyzer based on distrust.

-Python Code Audit is a tool to find **security issues** in Python code.
+Python Code Audit is a tool to find **security weaknesses** in Python code.
 This static application security testing (SAST) tool has **great** features to simplify the necessary security tasks and make it fun and easy.

 This tool is designed for anyone who uses or creates Python programs and wants to understand and mitigate potential security risks.